 c.
 Optimize for Mobile Devices and Platforms

-In 2018, Shopify stores saw more mobile purchases than desktop purchases across all of BFCM for the second year in a row, thereby making mobile phones as your holy grail.
-Techcrunch report too shows that $2.2B was spent via smartphones, last year.
+In 2018, Shopify stores saw more mobile purchases than desktop purchases across all of BFCM for the second year in a row, thereby making mobile phone sales the holy grail.
+Techcrunch report too shows that $2.2B was spent via smartphones, in 2018.

-Thus, it has become critical to go mobile with your eCommerce store and add optimization for mobile devices to your holiday eCommerce website checklist.
-Else, you will be easily erased from the minds of your customers.
-Thus, capitalize on this trend by optimizing your webshop for mobile devices.
+Thus, it has become critical to go mobile with the eCommerce store and add optimization for mobile devices to the holiday eCommerce website checklist.
+Thus, capitalize on this trend by optimizing webshop for mobile devices.

-Once you are sure that your website is optimized for mobile phones, you can reach out to your customers by sending them special offers that can be availed if they use their mobile app.
-Or instigate them with notifications of ‘Happy Hours’ sale on their apps.
+Once it’s evident whether the website is optimized for mobile phones, can reach out to existing customers by sending them special offers that can be availed if they use their mobile app.
+Or instigate them with notifications of the ‘Happy Hours’ sale on their apps.